sakalauskas/Java-Static-Analyzer/README.md

 There is a *Config.java* class where all the constants are defined in one file for easy configuration change.
 This could be useful to adjust the limits or enable/disable some parts of the application without going and searching through the code.

-Interesting parts

-Well, this whole project is very interesting, since you can quickly understand the bad parts of your code and correct them.
-The best feeling is when your code does not throw any warnings after analyzing it.
-This could mean that the code follows good coding standards and in overall can indicate that you are good programmer.
-Running analyzer’s source code through the analyzer produces zero warning, which is great!

-# Results and evaluation
+## Results and evaluation
 The analyzer application produces the relevant results for any Java project you put in.
-As a test cases, I have included several java projects from github ( that produced correct metrics and did not generate any false warnings.
+As a test cases, I have included several java projects from github (that produced correct metrics and did not generate any false warnings).